yuvalatzmon/SACRED_HYPEROPT_Example/README.md

-A minimal example for integrating a Keras-TF model with SACRED experimnetal framework, and HyperOpt param search under a distributed system and with full installation and usage instructions.
+A minimal example for integrating a Keras-TF model with SACRED experimental framework, and HyperOpt scheduler for param search.
+HyperOpt is used under a distributed system (a cluster of machines).

+Below you can also find full installation and usage instructions.

 # Project files
 `mnist_keras.py` is a script to train mnist with Keras.